Chicken Thighs with Mushrooms

 These roasted Chicken Thighs with Mushrooms also have onions and rosemary adding flavor for a tasty low-carb dinner that’s easy to make!

-This recipe produces moist and flavorful low-carb chicken thighs, with just a hint of rosemary and onion in the chicken.
+This recipe produces moist and flavorful chicken, with just a hint of rosemary and onion.
 We used ground rosemary, but if you have fresh rosemary by all means use that.
-We also increased the amount of mushrooms, and you might increase the red onion too because those roasted red onions were delicious, but remember that onions do have some carbs.
+We also increased the amount of mushrooms, and you might increase the red onion too because those roasted red onions were delicious.

 What ingredients do you need?